Career of Lionel Messi: Copa América Centenario

-Having suffered a deep bruise in his lumbar region in a 1–0 friendly win over Honduras in a pre-Copa América warm-up match on 27 May 2016, Messi was left on the bench in Argentina's 2–1 opening group match win over defending champions Chile on 6 June.
-In their second match against Panama on 10 June, he came off the bench in the 61st minute and subsequently scored a hat-trick in 19 minutes in a 5–0 victory, sealing Argentina's place in the knockout stage of the competition; he was elected man of the match for his performance.
+Having suffered a deep bruise in his lumbar region in a pre-Copa América warm-up match, Messi was left on the bench in Argentina's 2–1 opening group match win over defending champions Chile on 6 June.
+In their second match against Panama, he came off the bench in the 61st minute and scored a hat-trick within 19 minutes in a 5–0 victory, securing Argentina's place in the knockout stage of the competition.
+He was elected man of the match for his performance.

-"Did it annoy me that Messi took the record?
-A little, yes.
-You go around the world and people say, 'he's the top scorer for the Argentina national team.'
-But the advantage I have is that I'm second to an extraterrestrial."

-— – Gabriel Batistuta on the consolation of Messi breaking his record.

-On 18 June, in the quarter-final of the Copa América against Venezuela, Messi produced another man of the match performance, assisting two goals and scoring another in a 4–1 victory, which enabled him to equal Gabriel Batistuta's national record for the all-time top goalscorer in Argentina's history with 54 goals in official international matches.
-This record was broken three days later when Messi scored a free kick in a 4–0 semi-final win against hosts the United States on 21 June; he also assisted two goals during the match as Argentina sealed a place in the final of the competition for a second consecutive year, and was named man of the match once again.
+In the quarter-final against Venezuela, Messi produced another man of the match performance, assisting two goals and scoring another in a 4–1 victory.
+Three days later, Messi's goal in a semi-final win against the United States made him the all-time top goalscorer in Argentina's history with 54 goals in official international matches.
+On Messi surpassing him as Argentina's top scorer, Gabriel Batistuta said he was unhappy to be in second place, but was consoled by the fact that he is second to an "extraterrestrial", referring to Messi's seemingly otherworldly talent.
+For his performance in the semi-final, Messi was named man of the match once again.

-The Copa América Centenario final on 26 June would be a repeat of the previous year's result, as Argentina once again lost to Chile 4–2 on penalties after a 0–0 deadlock, with Messi missing his penalty.
-This resulted in Messi's third consecutive defeat in a major tournament final with Argentina in three consecutive years, and his fourth overall.
-Messi finished the tournament as the second-highest goalscorer, behind Eduardo Vargas, with five goals, and was the highest assist provider with four assists, also winning more man of the match awards than any other player in the tournament (3).
-He was named to the team of the tournament for his performances, but missed out on the Golden Ball Award for best player, which went to Alexis Sánchez.
+The Copa América Centenario final on 26 June would be a repeat of the previous year's result, as Argentina once again lost to Chile on penalty kicks after a 0–0 draw.
+The loss was Messi's third consecutive defeat in a major tournament final with Argentina in three consecutive years, and his fourth overall.
+Messi finished the tournament as the second-highest goalscorer with five goals, and was the highest assist provider with four assists.
+He was named to the team of the tournament for his performances.